Scaled sculpin: Species

+An indeterminate fossil specimen of Icelus is known from the Middle Miocene of Sakhalin, Russia.

 Characteristics

 Scaled sculpins are characterised by having a single row of large, spiny plate-like scales underneath the dorsal fins, having spinous tube-like scales on the lateral line, they have scales on the axil of the pectoral fins as well as on the upper part of the eye.
 They also have a spine or bump on the nuchal bone.
 These fishes vary in size from the smallest, I. sekii, with a maximum published standard length of 5.3 cm, to the largest, I. cataphractus, which has a maximum published total length of 30 cm.

 Distribution

-Scaled sculpins are mainly Pacific species, 16 of the 18 species being found in the North Pacific Ocean, with 2 species, the twohorn sculpin (I. bicornis) and the spatulate sculpin (I. spatula) being found in the Atlantic Ocean, the latter also being found in teh Arctic Ocean.
+Scaled sculpins are mainly Pacific species, 16 of the 18 species being found in the North Pacific Ocean, with 2 species, the twohorn sculpin (I. bicornis) and the spatulate sculpin (I. spatula) being found in the Atlantic Ocean, the latter also being found in the Arctic Ocean.